Atomk/unity-clean-code/README.md

 ## Comments

 With the honorable objective of helping humans understand the code, comments are an incredible way of documenting your scripts and improving maintainability.
 They are easy to use, but also easy to use in excess.
-To increase the quality of your code, here are the simple guidelines to when you should create a comment:
+To increase the quality of your code, here are the simple guidelines to know when you should create a comment:

 1) To document a class, method, enum, or struct.
 2) To serve as a header of the file (mainly for a copyright notice).